shear-lab/shear-lab.github.io/hiring/index.md

 # {% include icon.html icon="fa-solid fa-user-plus" %}Hiring

-We are recruiting highly motivated BS, MS, PhD students, and postdoctoral researchers.
+We are recruiting highly motivated **BS, MS, PhD students, and postdoctoral researchers.**

-**We offer Competitive salaries and strong research support.**
+We offer **competitive salaries and strong research support.**

 Preferred skills (not mandatory; training will be provided):
 - Machine learning